By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The three learning styles and therapy.

 Some people are good at learning by listening to verbal directions.
 Verbal learns can reach decisions from listening to themselves talk things out.
 Some people learn best by seeing things, they are visual learners.
 Some people need to be guided through the motions to learn.
 We call that kinesthetic learning.
-Some people learn best by a combination of methods.
+Some people learn best through a combination of methods.

 While talk therapy may work well for verbal learners it is not always equally helpful if you have a different learning style.